 - -Adequacy of reviewer comments and author response;

-- -Overall scientific quality of the paper.
+- -Overall scientific quality of the manuscript.

-The editor can select from: "acceptance without revision", "acceptance after minor revision", "reconsider after major Revisions", "rejection and encourage resubmission" and "rejection"
+The editor can select from: "acceptance without revision", "acceptance after minor revision", "reconsider after major Revisions", "rejection and encourage resubmission" and "rejection".

-4.4.Rejection and Encourage Resubmission: If additional studies or experiences are needed to support the conclusions, the manuscript will be rejected and the authors will be encouraged to re-submit the paper once further studies or experiences have been conducted.
+4.4.Rejection and Encourage Resubmission: If additional studies or experiences are needed to support the conclusions, the manuscript will be rejected and the authors will be encouraged to re-submit the manuscript once further studies or experiences have been conducted.

 4.5.Rejection: The article has serious flaws, and/or makes no original significant contribution.
 No offer of resubmission to the journal is provided.

-Management & Economics Research Journal staff or editorial board members (including Editor-in-Chief) are not involved in the processing their own academic work.
+Management & Economics Research Journal staff or editorial board members (including Editor-in-Chief) are not involved in processing their own academic work.
 Their submissions are assigned to at least two independent outside reviewers.
 Decisions are made by other editorial board members who do not have a conflict of interest with the author, please see Editors and journal staff as authors in Publication Ethics.

-When a revised paper is received:
+When a revised manuscript is received: